At-Home Diagnostic Testing

 - When the lab receives the sample, technicians “punch” out blood spots from the paper.

 - These punched blood spots are eluted into a liquid solvent to extract the target analytes from the paper; this is done via immersion on a shaker (4 - 12 hours) and centrifugation (several minutes).

 - Samples are analyzed against markers to determine results.

 Yes!
 While DBS card testing is slightly less sensitive for certain markers due to reduced sample quantity, peer-reviewed studies report that it can pick up diseases like HIV, Hep B and C, or COVID antibodies.

 Schedule a time to chat to receive detailed documentation on DBS cards.

 8. How are DBS tests different from at-home phlebotomy?

-Phlebotomy, which relies on intravenous extraction, requires skilled staff and special equipment, but is more widely accepted.
-A phlebotomist or lab technician punctures a vein and draws enough blood to multiple tests.
+Phlebotomy, which relies on intravenous extraction, requires skilled staff and special equipment.
+A phlebotomist or lab technician punctures a vein and draws enough blood to perform multiple tests.
 However, phlebotomy is expensive and doesn’t necessarily break down barriers to care.
 The blood needs to be transported with a stabilizer within temperature range, which can increase cost.

 Ready to partner

 Switch on at-home diagnostics today for your business or organization.